 10. The Altai Mountains, Mongolia

-The chance of seeing a snow leopard up-close is only possible when the guides of the Altai Mountains in Mongolia take you to spots frequented by them.
+Seeing a snow leopard up close is only possible when the guides of the Altai Mountains in Mongolia take you to spots they frequent.

-The thrill, the surge of adrenaline through your veins, and the fight between the urge to run away and stay to look at these majestic creatures is what makes a wildlife holiday watching these gods of the jungle genuinely memorable.
+The thrill, the surge of adrenaline through your veins, and the fight between the urge to run away and the desire to stay to look at these majestic creatures is what makes a wildlife holiday watching these gods of the jungle genuinely memorable.

-When you know that those sharp eyes are looking at you from behind the bushes, fear and joy both strike your heart, making the adventure truly complete.
+When you know that those sharp eyes are looking at you from behind the bushes, fear and joy strike your heart, making the adventure complete.

 This post may contain affiliate and commercial links.